Bright, Fresh, and Slightly Spicy: How To Can Pineapple Mango Salsa

 • ½ cup white vinegar 5% acidity

-• 1-2 teaspoon cayenne pepper to taste optional
+• 1-2 teaspoons cayenne pepper to taste; optional

 You'll join my email list which you will love.
 And if you don't, unsubscribe in one click. ❤️